megaunknown/G2-MPP-Mar20-Project/src/docs/read_me_from_students.txt

 When an Administrator select the option to add new book, then he is presented with a form with fields: isbn, title, list of authors and max checkout length.
 After the data is entered and submitted, it is persisted using the persistence mechanism for this project.
+If you added existing ISBN it will update the old record.

 3. VIEW THE COPIES OF A BOOK
 When an Administrator select a book, he select the option to view the all copies of that book,